heygleeson/Yadda/Spec.md

 ### Dialogue Statement

-A dialogue statement is a statement that represents a single line of text in the yarn story.
+A dialogue statement is a statement that represents a single line of text in the ChatterScript story.
 In most cases dialogue will be the bulk of the content of a node's body.
 Dialogue lines can be interpolated dialogue or raw dialogue.